genestack/user-guide/source/doc-odm-user-guide/import-data-using-api.rst

 We will go through the following steps:

+1. Authorization Token
-#.
-Generate an API token
+1.a Generate an API token
+1.b Use Access Token
-#.
-Import a study
+2. Import a study
-#.
-Import samples
+3. Import samples
-#.
-Link samples to study
+4. Link samples to study
-#.
-Import and link expression data to samples
+5. Import and link expression data to samples
-#.
-Import and link variant data to samples
+6. Import and link variant data to samples
-#.
-Check that you can query the relationships between objects
+7. Check that you can query the relationships between objects

-1. **Generate an API token**
+1. **Authorization Token**

-When using the APIs, you need to provide an API token for authentication.
+When using the APIs, you need to provide a token for authentication.

+1.a **Generate an API token**

-You can generate this by going to your profile, which can be found by clicking your username at the top right corner of the User Interface, or from the Dashboard.
+You can generate a Genestack API token by going to your profile, which can be found by clicking your username at the top right corner of the User Interface, or from the Dashboard.

 .. image:: images/dashboard.png